ergo-services/ergo/docs/extra-library/actors/health.md

 - **Path**: `/health`
 - **CheckInterval**: `1 second`

 With no signals registered, all three endpoints return 200 with `{"status":"healthy"}`.
 This means a freshly started health actor does not block deployment.
-Signals opt in to health checking -- only registered signals can cause a probe to fail.
+Signals opt in to health checking; only registered signals can cause a probe to fail.

 ## Configuration